endlos99/xdt99/MANUAL.md

 Note that cartridge files cannot be generated from split image files.

+### Other Formats

+For relocatable code not larger than around 24 KB, `xas99` can generate an Extended BASIC program that invisibly contains the generated code within:

+	$ xas99.py --embed ascart.asm

+The resulting program is a regular Extended BASIC program that will execute the assembly code when run:

+	>OLD DSK1.ASCART
+	>RUN

+Note that editing the generated Extended BASIC program is likely to corrupt the embedded assembly code!

 ### Creating List Files

 The `-L` option instructs `xas99` to generate a list file for the assembled